a2stuff/fs2/README.md

 * `acme` - https://sourceforge.net/projects/acme-crossass/ (cross-assembler)

 Note that the binary on its own is insufficient to actually run FS2; an adjacent file representing a full image of the 140k FS2 disk is required, which includes the dynamically loaded scenery database.
 This file (and more) are present on the `orig/flight simulator 2 with scenery PRODOS (san inc pack).po`.
 If you do build the binary, you can transfer it to a copy of that disk image and `BRUN` it.

+Additionally, a `out/loader.system#ff2000` file will also be produced.
+This can be transferred to a disk as a SYS file and executed to load/run the `FS2` binary.